RedHatInsights/notifications-frontend/README.md

 ## Generating types from Openapi file

-The ui-frontend depends on types from the ui-backend, these are generated from the Openapi spec file, run `yarn schema` to reload the types.
+The ui-frontend depends on types from the ui-backend, these are generated from the Openapi spec file, run `npm run schema` to reload the types.
 Generate types can be found in: `src/generated/`, check `package.json` for more info.